 Allow the customer to check out as a guest which means the customer can proceed with completing the purchase without creating an account.
 A customer has browsed your website and decided to finally make a purchase.
 However, with forced account creation to complete the purchase deters the customer from completing the purchase.
 As per the study, a website with no option to check out as a guest resulted in 37% of cart abandonment.

 You can easily avoid this by offering the customer to check out as a guest.
 You can later connect to the customer through e-mail and convince them to create an account.
-Since the main focus of any e-commerce business is conversions, so let customer convert first and later plan your strategy to make customer create an account as well in your website.
+Since the main focus of any e-commerce business is conversions, so let customers convert first and later plan your strategy to make customers create an account as well on your website.

 Name/Address/Email ID/Phone Number